Cycle9898/Biblios/README.md

 Biblios is a Symfony application that is used to manage a fictional media library.

-You can view the books list, read its details, see if it is available and post comments.
+Visitors can view the books list, read their details, see if they are available and post comments on them.

-This website handle users authentication with roles.
+This website handle users authentication with different roles.

 There is an admin panel to manage books, authors, editors, comments and users.